Sweefties/iOS9-NewAPI-CoreSpotlight-Example/README.md

 Tested on iOS 9.1 Simulators, iPhone 6.

+## Important

+Get the master branch for XCode 8 / Swift 3 updated project.

 ## App Transport Security Settings

 To support HTTP hosted : add the Boolean type Value to `YES` for `NSAllowsArbitraryLoads` in app's `info.plist` file.